mindspore-lab/mindocr/configs/rec/crnn/README.md

 - To reproduce the result on other contexts, please ensure the global batch size is the same.
 - The characters supported by model are lowercase English characters from a to z and numbers from 0 to 9.
 More explanation on dictionary, please refer to [4.
 Character Dictionary](#4-character-dictionary).
 - The models are trained from scratch without any pre-training.
 For more dataset details of training and evaluation, please refer to [Dataset Download & Dataset Usage](#312-dataset-download) section.
-- For the PaddleOCR version of CRNN, the performance is reported on the trained model provided on their [github](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/doc/doc_en/algorithm_rec_crnn_en.md).

 ## 3. Quick Start